Jamar Newsome

-Jamar Newsome (born November 5, 1987) is a former American football wide receiver.
+Jamar Newsome (born November 5, 1987) is an American former professional football wide receiver.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2011.
 He played college football at the University of Central Florida.
 He has also played for the Pittsburgh Steelers, Kansas City Chiefs, and Dallas Cowboys.

 Professional career

 Jacksonville Jaguars

-After going undrafted in the 2011 NFL Draft, Newsome was signed by the Jacksonville Jaguars.
+After going undrafted in the 2011 NFL draft, Newsome was signed by the Jacksonville Jaguars.
 After starting the first two games of the season, Newsome was waived by the Jaguars.
 He was signed to the teams' practice squad the following day.

 Pittsburgh Steelers

 On November 2, 2011, Newsome was signed to the Pittsburgh Steelers practice squad and was released on December 1, 2011.

 Kansas City Chiefs

 On December 4, 2011, Newsome was signed to the Chiefs' practice squad.
 On November 24, 2012, Newsome was signed to the Chiefs active roster.
 Newsome played in six games and started two regular-season games for the Chiefs, catching five passes for 73 yards.